-This step looks again fairly similar to our first Santa.
-But this time around, draw a “C” shaped curve for the nose.
-We still want a nice round nose, though.
+This step is again similar to our easy Santa drawing.
+Draw a “C” shaped curve for the nose.
+We want a nice round nose.

-For the moustache, we just sketch two simple ovals this time.
+For the moustache, we just sketch two simple ovals.
 We will be improving on those when we draw the outline.
-Similar for the beard – the same heart shape sketch as for the simple Santa – and we will draw it out in more detail in our outline.
+Similar for the beard – draw a heart shape sketch – and we will draw it out in more detail in our outline.

 Now add Santa’s face.
 We will draw nice round eyes, with simple round pupils.
 Then add two thick moon-shaped eyebrows – again slightly tilted, to give our Santa a happy expression.
 Finally, add a simple short curved mouth.

 Let's draw Santa’s hat.
 Start with the bottom rim – draw the curved sides and join them on top.
 Then add the pompom where you want it to be – a simple oval.

 For the top of the hat, the left side has a nice swoop from the rim of the head all the way to the pompom.
 The right side just a short line up – to suggest the fold in the hat.
 Then add the last line in to close the tip of the hat.

 Hey, finally we are getting to giving our Santa some legs!

 The legs will be made from ovals – a bit like the Michelin man.
 Start with the top two half-ovals – these are the part of Santa’s trousers that bulge up from under the coat and tighten back into his boots.

 The next two “ovals” are our familiar fur rims, this time on Santa’s boots.
 Here they are more of two short curved sides and a bottom line, rather than an oval.